syncfusion-content/blazor-docs/blazor/gantt-chart/webassembly-performance.md

 ## Avoid unnecessary component renders

-During Blazor diffing algorithm, every cells of the Gantt Chart component and its child component will be checked for re-rendering.
-For instance, having [EventCallBack](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.eventcallback?view=aspnetcore-6.0) on the application or Gantt Chart will check every child component once event callback is completed.
+During Blazor diffing algorithm, every cell of the Gantt Chart component and its child component will be checked for re-rendering.
+For instance, having [EventCallBack](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.eventcallback?view=aspnetcore-6.0) on the application or Gantt Chart will check every child component once the event callback is completed.

 You can have fine-grained control over Gantt Chart component rendering.
-[PreventRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_PreventRender_System_Boolean_) method help you to avoid unnecessary re-rendering of the Gantt Chart component.
+The [PreventRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_PreventRender_System_Boolean_) method helps you to avoid unnecessary re-rendering of the Gantt Chart component.
 This method internally overrides the [ShouldRender](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.componentbase.shouldrender?view=aspnetcore-6.0) method of the Gantt Chart to prevent rendering.

 In the following example:

-* [PreventRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_PreventRender_System_Boolean_) method is called in the **IncrementCount** method which is a click callback.
+* The [PreventRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_PreventRender_System_Boolean_) method is called in the **IncrementCount** method which is a click callback.
-* Now Gantt Chart component will not be a part of the rendering which happens as result of the click event and **currentCount** alone will get updated.
+* Now Gantt Chart component will not be a part of the rendering which happens because of the click event and **currentCount** alone will get updated.

 ```cshtml
 @using Syncfusion.Blazor.Gantt